chungkwong/text-classifier-collection/README.md

   vector of the stream and the token TF-IDF vector of the class.
 - SVM classifier.
 Such classifier use support vector machine which solve a kind of conditional optimization problem.
+- C4.5 classifier.
+Such classifier use decision trees to classify objects.

 ## Evalation